-a) 911.M.5.(b)(7) Street Connection Performance Standard that requires 2 street connection points for a subdivision that serves 30 or more units.
-The applicant states that the furthest dwelling unit from Depot Street is 330 feet, and there will be an emergency secondary access directly from the South Windham Fire Station Property.
+b) 911.M.5.(b)(7) Street Connection Performance Standard that requires 2 street connection points for a subdivision that serves 30 or more units.

-Waiver denied at the March 9, 2020 meeting.
+A waiver was granted at the June 8, 2020 meeting.

-b) 910.C.1.(c)(1) A high-intensity soil survey by a Certified Soil Scientist.
+c) 910.C.1.(c)(1) A high-intensity soil survey by a Certified Soil Scientist.
 The applicant states that all soils on the property are mapped as either soil group D or wetlands, so they are assuming poor soil conditions.
 The buildings will require a geotechnical analysis of the soils for foundation design, completed for building permits.